 Inserting waterproof LED tape into the channel under the projection.

 Again, the light is actually distributed far more evenly down the wall than the photo suggests.

-The Star ceiling in the bathroom, with the LEDs turned off.
+The Star ceiling in the bathroom.

 The ceiling contains over 500 stars although this photo does not do it justice as some of the stars on the dim cycle of the twinkle are not showing.

 The bathroom is 4.5m x 2m giving a star density of 55 per square metre.